ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

+    @actor, no, The identifier of an :ref:`actor <test-case-actors>` to replace the "Test engine" in the step's display.
+See also :ref:`tdl-steps-common-step-actor`.
     @blocking, no, A boolean flag determining whether or not the interaction step will force the test session to wait until the interation completes (default is "true").
     @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
 See also :ref:`tdl-steps-common-collapsed`.
     @desc, no, A description for the user interaction to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.